 Make better decisions by sorting items into a priority matrix.
 Improve productivity and ensure your team meet’s its deadlines using a bull’s eye chart.

 When making a decision, teams sometimes struggle to adjudicate between priorities.
 This is especially true for high-stakes decisions, where every task on your to-do list feels like it could make or break a project.
 The inability to prioritize tasks can lead to gridlock among team members, inefficient meetings, and even low morale.

 What is a bull’s eye diagram?

 The beauty of the bull’s eye diagram is that it eliminates any possibility for gridlock.
 Teams struggle to make decisions and build momentum when every task on your list seems like it should be your highest priority.
 Overwhelmed by tasks, the team fails to move forward.
 But the bull’s eye diagram solves this problem simply by design.
 Once you slot high-priority items into the smallest circle, this forces you to shift lesser priorities around, and it becomes impossible to overwhelm your team with a long list of high-priority items.

 When to use a bull’s eye diagram template

 Use a bull’s eye chart any time you need to establish priorities, make critical decisions, or talk through a process and remove obstacles with your team.
 Gridlock occurs when teams struggle to make big decisions.
 Bull’s eye diagrams empower your team to break down a broader decision into smaller ones, slotting tasks into the diagram according to their level of importance.

 Create your own bull’s eye chart

 Listing tasks on an online canvas allows your team to quickly move around information related to new tasks added to the bull’s eye.
-Once you prioritize the tasks in the diagram, you can organize and rearrange as needed.
+Once you prioritize the tasks in the diagram, you can organize and rearrange them as needed.
 The diagram enables your team to see relationships and categories and reprioritize, too.
 The bull’s eye is an easily understood diagram that helps you clarify project priorities.